TryItOnline/cixl/README.md

 ## cixl
 #### a minimal, decently typed scripting language

-This project aims to produce a minimal, decently typed scripting language for embedding in and extending from C. In a way, it's Lua taken one step further down the path of simplicity.
-The language is implemented as a straight forward interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.
+This project aims to produce a minimal, decently typed scripting language for embedding in and extending from C. In a way, it's Lua taken one step further.
+The language is implemented as a straight forward 3-stage (parse/compile/eval) interpreter that is designed to be as fast as possible without compromising on simplicity, transparency and flexibility.

 ### Getting Started
 To get started, you'll need a decent C compiler with GNU-extensions and CMake installed.
 A primitive REPL is included, the executable weighs in at 200k.
 It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.